mohiwalla/dtquick/README.md

 <script src="https://cdn.jsdelivr.net/gh/mohiwalla/dtquick@mohiwalla/index.js" async defer></script>
 ```

-## Server-side file
+## Server-Side File

 The server-side file should fetch the query, the total number of rows available in the table, and the total found results as per query.
 You can use any server-side language with it as per your comfort.
-Here is some sample code for [PHP](#php) as a server-side script provided for reference.
+Here is some sample code for PHP as a server-side script provided for reference.

 ### PHP